v8/v8.dev/src/docs/linux-perf.md

 ## Running `d8` with perf flags

 Once you have the right kernel, perf tool and build of V8, you can add the `--perf-prof` to the V8 command-line to record performance samples in JIT code.
 Additionally, you need to disable write protection for code memory via `--nowrite-protect-code-memory`.
-This is necessary, because perf will discard information about code pages when it sees the event corresponding to removing the write bit from the code page.
+This is necessary because `perf` discards information about code pages when it sees the event corresponding to removing the write bit from the code page.
 Here’s an example that records samples from a test JavaScript file:

 ```bash
 cd <path_to_your_v8_checkout>